 Have you ever bitten into a perfectly baked moist chocolate cupcake, topped with tangy, luscious cream cheese frosting, and felt like you were in dessert heaven?
 If not, you're in for a real treat.
 These chocolate cupcakes with cream cheese frosting are absolutely delicious and will leave you wanting more.

 These cupcakes are similar to red velvet cupcakes and are the cupcake version of my chocolate cake with cream cheese frosting.
 They're perfect for any occasion, from birthday parties to potlucks to simple weeknight desserts.
-They're versatile enough to dress up or down and can be customized with a variety of frostings (like coffee cream cheese frosting, whipped chocolate frosting, or almond buttercream), toppings, and decorations.
-So, whether you're looking to impress your guests or satisfy your sweet tooth, these cupcakes are the way to go.
+They're versatile enough to dress up or down, so whether you're looking to impress your guests or satisfy your sweet tooth, these chocolate cupcakes are the way to go.

 Jump to: